TakumaKira/multithreading-playground/README.md

 [NoMultithreading and Mutexes Made Simple](https://code.likeagirl.io/multithreading-and-mutexes-made-simple-8087404053cd)

+I modified a bit to make the problem clearer.

 ## Setup

 This repository recommand to run with VSCode's `Dev Container` feature to avoid environmental issues, especially if you are not using Linux computer.